C2SM/git-course/beginner/Markdowns/Exercise_7.md

 ```

-You should have seen that your local repository has a remote called "origin", which points to your fork on GitHub.
-This is the default behavior when you use "git clone" to copy a repository.
+You should have noticed that your local repository has a remote called "origin" pointing to your fork on GitHub.
+This is the default behavior when you use `git clone` to copy a repository.

 ### Add to local repository
-Next, let's make a new branch and add a commit to it.
+Next, let's create a new branch and add a commit to it.

 ```bash